digital-cargo/good-practice-shipment-tracking/README.md

 ### Related Good Practices

-The [ShipmentTracking](https://github.com/digital-cargo/good-practice-shipment-tracking) use case is closely related to the [shipment record](https://github.com/digital-cargo/good-practice-shipment-record) use case which is also based on the ONE Record standard.
-However, the ShipmentTracking use case is limited to the exchange of shipment status information with other parties, while the ShipmentRecord use case concerns the exchange of all shipment-related data with other parties, comparabel to today's (M)AWB and HAWB data.
+The [ShipmentTracking](https://github.com/digital-cargo/good-practice-shipment-tracking) use case is closely related to the [ShipmentRecord](https://github.com/digital-cargo/good-practice-shipment-record) use case which is also based on the ONE Record standard.
+However, the ShipmentTracking use case is limited to the exchange of shipment status information with other parties, while the ShipmentRecord use case deals with the exchange of all shipment-related data with other parties, comparabel to today's (M)AWB and HAWB data.
 Thus, some of the data classes and data properties are used in both use cases.

 ### Piece-centricity and physics-orientation

 Today in air cargo, tracking information is typically provided at the shipment level, but the ONE Record data model follows the principle of piece-centricity as a core design principle.
 Another design principle of ONE Record is its aim to reflect the actual physical world, its objects and activities.

-For example, in ONE Record, it is not a legal object or a paper document such as the Air Waybill (AWB) that marks the progress of a shipment and reaches a milestone.
+For example, in ONE Record, it is not a legal object or a paper document such as the Air Waybill (AWB) that marks the progress of a shipment until it reaches a milestone.
 Instead, it is the actual [Piece](https://onerecord.iata.org/ns/cargo#Piece), the wrapping [Shipment](https://onerecord.iata.org/ns/cargo#Shipment), or a [TransportMovement](https://onerecord.iata.org/ns/cargo#TransportMovement) activity that reaches a milestone in the journey.
 For example, when every piece in a shipment has been loaded and the aircraft departs, we consider the entire shipment as having departed.

 ### skeletonIndicator

 The [skeletonIndicator](https://onerecord.iata.org/ns/cargo#skeletonIndicator) is a specific marker or flag used within data objects in the ONE Record standard.
-The [skeletonIndicator](https://onerecord.iata.org/ns/cargo#skeletonIndicator) signifies that the data object and its properties act as placeholders and do not represent granular, individual data points.
+The skeletonIndicator signifies that the data object and its properties act as placeholders and do not represent granular, individual data points.
 Instead, they offer a high-level or "skeletal" representation of the data, primarily for modeling piece-level data.

 It enables piece-level modeling of shipment data in a not fully piece-level environment that is in transition,